Michlipski/beehive-task/README.md

 Non boiler-plate code for the server can be found in `beehive-server/server/server.go`

-The client can be run locally with `go run beehive-server/server/server.go`
+The client can be run locally from `beehive-server/` with `go run server/server.go`

 ## Client